Bill Bunbury: Career

 Bunbury's documentary series covered such topics as Cyclone Tracy, Australia's involvement in the Vietnam War, and the granting of equal wages to Aboriginal stockmen in 1966.
 His work had a strong focus on Indigenous Australian history.
 Bunbury won several awards for his radio programmes and series, including the NSW Premier's Media Prize in 1996 for his six part series UNFINISHED BUSINESS,- RECONCILIATION & THE REPUBLIC, the New York Radio Festival Gold medal for Best History Documentary, "Timber for Gold", Gold Mining and Timber ] in Kalgoorlie, and the UN Australia Peace Prize for "The War Rages On", Australians in Vietnam.

 His interest in oral history and recording of people's memories has created a vast resource in the Western Australian state library, Battye Library, of recorded interviews with people from various documentaries and programmes.
 Journalist Andre Malan has described this as Bunbury's legacy, "a priceless archive of the State's rich oral history that would otherwise have been lost forever".

 Bunbury has published extensively with Fremantle Press and UWA Publishing, and is currently adjunct professor of History and Media at Murdoch University where he was also awarded an Honorary Doctorate in Literature in 2008 for services to broadcasting and history.

 In 2017 Bill Bunbury was awarded an Order of Australia for his services to broadcasting and Aboriginal communities.

 Personal life

-Bunbury and his wife Jenny now live in Margaret River.
+Bunbury and his wife Jenny live in Margaret River.
 They have two daughters and two grandsons.

-On 26 January 2017, Australia Day, Bill Bunbury was awarded the Order Of Australia for services to the broadcast media and the Indigenous people of Australia.
+On Australia Day 2017, Bunbury was awarded the Medal of the Order of Australia (OAM) for "service to the broadcast media, and to the Indigenous community of Western Australia".